-Link Prediction: Partition each network in a training (80% of the edges) and a test set (20% of the edges) and apply some of the classical unsupervised link prediction approaches introduced in "David Liben-Nowell, Jon M. Kleinberg: The link prediction problem for social networks.
+Link Prediction: Partition the network in a training (80% of the edges) and a test set (20% of the edges) and apply some of the classical unsupervised link prediction approaches introduced in "David Liben-Nowell, Jon M. Kleinberg: The link prediction problem for social networks.
 CIKM 2003" (i.e. Common Neighbors, Adamic Adar, Jaccard, Preferential Attachment).
 Discuss the prediction accuracy as done in the referenced paper.
+Network Resilience: Define a set of measures to compute tie strength and analyze the impact of strong/weak ties on the connectedness and resilience of the crawled network.